DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 ### Mentors

 In each placement school, you'll have a dedicated mentor.
 Mentors are expert professionals and role models, who will give you knowledge, support and feedback throughout your placement to help you learn.
+You'll get to spend at least 1.5 hours a week with your mentor.

 Mentors also receive training on how to develop teachers and what trainees need to know to complete their course.